nditech/apollo/README.md

 ##### Analytics Tracking #####
 For digital marketing or product improvement initiatives you may want to include JavaScript and or HTML snippet tags for tracking and analytics on Apollo.

 Apollo leverages Google Tag Manager to achieve this.
-To enable Tag Manager, modify the `settings-docker.ini` file and add the configuration parameter `GOOGLE_TAG_MANAGER_KEY` and specify the **tag manager key** you get from Google and restart the container.
+To enable Tag Manager, modify the `settings-docker.ini` file located in the project root directory.
+Next, add the configuration parameter `GOOGLE_TAG_MANAGER_KEY` and specify the **tag manager key** you get from Google and restart the container.

 For more information on using Google Tag Manager [see the following resource](https://marketingplatform.google.com/about/tag-manager/).